Sonora chub

-The Sonora chub (Gila ditaenia) is a species of ray-finned fish in the family Cyprinidae.
+The Sonora chub (Gila ditaenia) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related species.
 It is found in Mexico and the United States.

 Description

 Gila ditaenia, the Sonora chub is one of seven species of chub native to Arizona.
 This particular species is one of the smaller species of chub, rarely exceeding 200 millimeters in length.
 Most specimens in the United States never even exceed 125 millimeters.
-The Sonora chub's body is typically very chubby, hence its name, with fusiform and terete implications in some species.
+The Sonora chub's body is typically very chubby, hence its name, with fusiform and terete implications in some individuals.
 Sonora chubs can be distinguished if one notices the unusually small scales.
 There are 63 to 75 scales in a lateral line.
 They have eight fin rays on their dorsal, anal, and pelvic fins with some variation between seven or nine.
-Their pharyngeal teeth can also distinguish them from other Arizona chubs.
+Their pharyngeal teeth can also distinguish them from other chubs found in Arizona.
 They are usually very dark in color with two noticeable black stripes running parallel above and below the lateral line.
 They also have counter-shading patterns with very light underbellies for camouflage.
 During mating seasons, they will have red markings on their paired and anal fins, with orange areas on their bellies.
-A round spot at the base of their tails can easily identify them during their mating seasons (Minckley 1973).
+A round spot at the base of their tails can easily identify them during their mating seasons.

 Distribution in Arizona

 Sonora chubs have been endemic to the southwest regions of the United States for some time.
 They are primarily found in the Rio de la Concepcion drainages in Sonora, Mexico, and Arizona.
 Scattered records have been reported in the Rios Altar and Magdalena areas also.
 The tributaries of the Rios Altar are very important passageways for chubs, and it allows them to flow freely into Sycamore Creek in Beer Canyon, Arizona.
 They travel from Sycamore Creek down into Santa Cruz County during spawning seasons.
-The bulk of the records indicate that Penasco Creek in the Atascosa Mountains is the most popular habitat for chubs (Minckley 1983).
+The bulk of the records indicate that Penasco Creek in the Atascosa Mountains is the most popular habitat for chubs.
 The elevation restrictions are less than 305 to 1,219 m.
 These numbers are based on records in the Heritage Data Management System (HDMS), as well as other studies from the AGFD reveal elevation ranges from 3,500–4,190 ft (AGFD, unpublished data accessed 2001).